borivojevic/borivojevic.github.com/_posts/2013-08-25-phone-camera-photography.markdown

 category: posts
 ---

 Photography inspires me.
 I enjoy looking at professional photos and I enjoy taking photos as well.
-However I'm not as near as good as I would like to be.
+However I'm not as near good as I would like to be.

 I was considering to get a proper DSLR camera for some time, but let's face it, spending a lot of money on professional equipment ain't gonna make me a photographer, right?
 Any modern phone camera can capture respectable photos as well.